uOttawa-IT-Research-teaching/machinelearning/README.md

 The production of the Machine Learning Series represents a significant bilingual endeavor aimed at enhancing awareness, understanding, and utilization of Artificial Intelligence (AI) and Machine Learning (ML) within the research community.

-The development of Machine Learning Series Training [a][b]involved a collaborative effort from a team consisting of scientific computing specialists, a specialist from the Data Literacy Research Institute focusing on Research Data Management, advisors, and research assistants.
+The development of Machine Learning Series Training involved a collaborative effort from a team consisting of scientific computing specialists, a specialist from the Data Literacy Research Institute focusing on Research Data Management, advisors, and research assistants.
 Led by a diverse team with expertise spanning scientific computing, AI training, and research data management the initiative seeks to integrate best practices in research data management with AI and ML tutorials.
 With an advisor from the University of Ottawa’s research support and infrastructure team, the project ensures alignment with academic standards and aims to empower researchers and support staff with easily accessible, reusable training assets in both French and English.

 We use the credit taxonomy to acknowledge authorship roles.
 The participants agreed to be credited for their contributions during the collaborative document creation process and were reminded of their role as authors prior to the document's publication.